Behkha/The-AI-Encyclopedia/README.md

 - [QuickDraw](https://quickdraw.withgoogle.com/) - Where you help train AI to recognise doodles with your quick sketches.
 - [Talk To Books](https://books.google.com/talktobooks/) - Can’t make up your mind?
 How about looking up the answer in books?
 All you have to do is formulate a question and look at the quotes from Talk To Books.
 - [Real-Time AI Voice Changer](https://voice.ai/)
+- [LogoAI](https://www.logoai.com/) - Let AI-powered logo maker generate your new logo, create matching stationery, and design a brand you love!

 ## Contributing
 Your contributions are always welcome!
 Please feel free to send a pull request. ❤️